adoptium/temurin-build/FAQ.md

 ## How do I find my way around Temurin's build automation scripts?

 I wrote this diagram partially for my own benefit in [issue 957](https://github.com/adoptium/temurin-build/issues/957) that lists the shell scripts (`S`) and environment scripts (`E`).
 I think it would be useful to incorporate this into the documentation (potentially annotated with a bit more info) so people can find their way around the myriad of script levels that we now have.
-Note that the "end-user" scripts start at `makejdk-any-platform.sh` and a diagram of those relationships can be seen [here](https://github.com/adoptium/temurin-build/blob/master/docs/images/AdoptOpenJDK_Build_Script_Relationships.png)
+Note that the "end user" scripts start at `makejdk-any-platform.sh` and a diagram of those relationships can be seen [here](https://github.com/adoptium/temurin-build/blob/master/docs/images/AdoptOpenJDK_Build_Script_Relationships.png)

 *See the [ci-jenkins-pipelines FAQ.md](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/FAQ.md#how-do-i-find-my-way-around-adoptopenjdks-build-automation-scripts) for the Jenkins side of the pipeline*